jdesilosmd/pubmedhh/README.md

   https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/

-Customize for your site in areas indicated in files include/conf.php, include/dbconnect.php and cgi-bin/search.cgi.
+Customize the source code for your site in files include/conf.php, include/dbconnect.php and cgi-bin/search.cgi.

-To use askMEDLINE, first initialize the database by running the command "mysql -u ADMIN -p < ask1.sql".
+To use askMEDLINE, first initialize the database by loading the database dump file: mysql -u ADMIN -p < ask1.sql

 ## License